-We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of The Villages Charter School, Inc. (the School), a component unit of the Sumter County District School Board, as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and each major fund of The Villages Charter School, Inc. (the School), a component unit of the Sumter County District School Board, as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.